-Actio Actions Collaorating Departments Plan Goals Impact by Action 17.
+Actions Lead Departments Collaorating Departments Plan Goals Impact by Action 17.
 Update the Listos California Disaster Guide for People Experiencing Homelessness.
 Provide disaster coordination resources and tools to support and encourage local communities to address the needs of people experiencing homelessness before, during, and after a disaster.
 Disseminate to subrecipients, local CBOs, Continuums of Care, and Tribal entities through technical assistance and training opportunities.
 Cal OES Goal 4: Prevent more people from experiencing homelessness 19.
 Utilize the Racial Equity Working Group to develop recommendations on how state partners should design, implement, and assess programs in order to address racial inequities present within the homelessness response system.
 Provide recommendations to the Council and Advisory Committee for their review and adoption.
 Cal ICH via Racial Equity Working Group Will impact all plan goals Will impact all plan goals 23.
 Utilize the Tribal advisory group to develop recommendations on how state partners should design, implement, and assess programs in order to address the specific needs of people experiencing homelessness in Tribal communities.
 Provide recommendations to the Council and Advisory Committee for their review and adoption.
-Cal ICH via Tribal advisory group Will impact all plan goals Will impact all plan goals 24.
-Engage Emergency Operations Centers, local communities, and Tribal partners to include their unhoused populations into emergency operations plans.
-Cal OES Goal 4: Prevent more people from experiencing homelessness 33.
-Facilitate opportunities for collaboration across local jurisdictions, Continuums of Care, and Tribal partners to expand knowledge of current initiatives and share successful strategies to improve statewide outcomes.
-Cal ICH All Council departments and agencies Will impact all plan goals
+Cal ICH via Tribal advisory group Will impact all plan goals Will impact all plan goals